lcbdl/datepicker/README.md

 This Datepicker is a custom web component, which was written with HTML, JavaScript, and CSS.
 You can use it in any html page.

+- It is fully accessible
+- It supports multiple language
+- It can be used in any HTML page

 ## Reference

 - [W3C Web Accessibility Initiative](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/datepicker-dialog/)